 Treat Yourself to a Feast at Manhatta

-While Manhatta isn't your typical Thanksgiving fare, this Danny Meyers French restaurant, opened in 2018, is perched at the top of 28 Liberty Street in the Financial District, and offers an incredible dining experience with unparalleled views.
-Reservations can be hard to come across, but Thanksgiving is the perfect time to book ahead, as the city empties out for the long weekend.
+While Manhatta may not offer your typical Thanksgiving fare, this Danny Meyers French restaurant is perched at the top of a high-rise in the Financial District and offers an incredible dining experience with unparalleled views.
+Reservations can be hard to come across, but the holidays are the perfect time to book ahead as the city empties for the long weekend.

 Work Off the Turkey at Fithouse

-Volunteer at Feeding NYC
+Volunteer at FeedingNYC

 Peruse the Turnstyle Underground Market

 This unique, underground food and retail market spans an entire city block, and you don't need a metro card to browse its offerings.
-To get to Turnstyle Underground Market (which is open for breakfast, lunch, and dinner), choose from one of seven street-level entrances located beneath 8th Avenue––between 57th and 58th Street.
+To get to Turnstyle Underground Market (which is open for breakfast, lunch, and dinner), choose from one of seven street-level entrances located beneath 8th Avenue––between 57th and 58th Streets.
 There, indulge in everything from dumplings, pasta, bubble tea, pizza to Bolivian fare.
 Shops include a pet supply, stationery, and a wine and spirits shop.